 The following Flow will demonstrate how to extract the text layer from a file, send to the 'Key Phrases' text analytics action for analysis before using the results to automatically tag the SharePoint document.

 Please note: You will require an Azure subscription and a cognitive services account to utilise the Flow Text Analytics connector, you can create a free account here.

 1. Create a new Flow from a blank template

-2. Add the ‘When a file is created or modified (Properties Only)’ SharePoint trigger and configure to point to the library / folder where the Flow should be triggered from.
+2. Add the ‘When a file is created or modified (Properties Only)’ SharePoint trigger and configure it to point to the library/folder where the Flow should be triggered from.